Optimising the user's experience on your website is paramount when it comes to increasing your successful conversions.

-If you have a business website with a large amount of content, optimizing your user experience is one of the best ways to raise your rates of purchase.
+If you have a business website with a large amount of content, optimising your user experience is one of the best ways to raise your rates of purchase.

 Customers often come to your site already knowing what they want; if not, they have a general idea.

-Using faceted search, you add a level of organization and personalization to your internal search engine, helping users narrow down their options and find the product they came to your web page for.
+Using faceted search, you add a level of organisation and personalisation to your internal search engine, helping users narrow down their options and find the product they came to your web page for.